-Any activity using GMOs or pathogens in the laboratory, animal house, greenhouse, hospital room or large-scale production installation is subject to authorisation by the regional authorities.
-The facilities concerned are mainly universities, government scientific institutes, pharmaceutical companies and clinical diagnosis laboratories.
+All activities using genetically modified organisms (GMOs) and/or pathogens in the laboratory, animal house, greenhouse, hospital room or large-scale production installation are subject to authorisation by the regional authorities.
+The facilities concerned are mainly universities, scientific institutes, pharmaceutical companies and clinical diagnostics laboratories.
 A few companies carrying out microbiological tests as part of product quality control or environmental monitoring are also concerned.

-In Belgium, the number of notified level 3 containment facilities currently stands at 79.
-This includes laboratories (L3), large-scale production facilities (LS3) and animal houses (A3).
-There are no level 4 facilities recorded in Belgium.
+In Belgium, the number of exploitants operating at least one high-containment facility currently stands at 60, with 30 in Flanders, 22 in Wallonia and 8 in Brussels.
+This includes laboratories (L3 & L3-BSE), large-scale production facilities (LS3) and animal houses (A3).
+There are no level 4 facilities recorded in Belgium today.